-Rosemarie Henkel-Rieger, co-founder of Southeast Center for Cooperative Development, is a labor organizer and lecturer in Nashville, Tenn.
+Rosemarie Henkel-Rieger, co-director of Southeast Center for Cooperative Development, is a labor organizer and lecturer in Nashville, Tenn.
 With Joerg Rieger, she is coauthor of Unified We Are A Force: How Faith And Labor Can Overcome America’s Inequalities.
 Find out more information on their project on faith and worker cooperatives.

 Posts By This Author

 The Supply Chain Is Broken.
 Here’s How We Fix It

 BY NOW, MOST of us have been affected by problems with the “supply chain.”
 It started last year with shelves void of toilet paper, then morphed into a lack of other manufactured goods, including construction materials, cars, and medical equipment.